awyspr/fieldnotes-blog/x2026-04-14-awsmp-ui-vs-disco-api.md

 Here's what you're missing:

-[IMG]
+grc-automation-ai-overview.png

 For product, we can again either select an item off the search or just pass in the prodview- ID if we know what it is.
-Doesn't matter how we do this, so lets just pick one. https://aws.amazon.com/marketplace/pp/prodview-brb73nceicv7u will do.
+Doesn't matter how we do this, so lets just pick one. https://aws.amazon.com/marketplace/pp/prodview-3xw4sjqv2pb22 will do.

 AWSMP Discovery API and using https://docs.aws.amazon.com/marketplace/latest/APIReference/API_marketplace-discovery_GetProduct.html and https://docs.aws.amazon.com/marketplace/latest/APIReference/API_marketplace-discovery_GetListing.html allows us to get back most of the info that appears on the page, which is helpful because DOM